 The Caddis Rapid 6 Tent is an outstanding instant-up tent.
 It's great for all but the most hardcore big tent campers.
-It shares many features, and a similar design, with the Coleman Instant Tent 6, but more often than not, the Caddis just does it better.
 It goes up in under a minute and comes down in about the same.
 The fly provides good coverage, which is comforting when the clouds get dark, and the ground gets wet.
 It provides ample, well-placed storage pockets, including a sizeable gear loft.
 The poles are sturdy, and it's not well suited to heavy winds, it comes with enough stakes and guy lines to hold its shape in at least moderately inclement weather.
 The quick and easy set-up and take down is enough to make the Rapid 6 a worthwhile investment.
-But the small touches, and a noticeable increase in quality over its direct competitors like the Coleman, truly set it apart.
+But the small touches, and a noticeable increase in quality over its direct competitors, truly set it apart.

 Caddis Rapid 6 Review

 Cons: Still mainly a fair weather tent, bulky to carry and transport

 |Price||$279.95 at REI||$469.00 at REI||$329.00 at REI||$499.95 at Backcountry|

 |$220.35 at Amazon|